-Real estate investment - Investment is classified as Level 3 as there are no active markets for this investment.
-The investment was recorded at fair market value based on a property appraisal.
+Real estate investment, net - Investment is classified as Level 3 as there are no active markets for this investment.
+The investment was recorded at fair market value based on a property appraisal, net of depreciation.

 Funds held in trust - Assets held by the Foundation are invested in the Level 1 securities noted above (money market mutual funds, equity mutual funds, and fixed income mutual funds).